 VPC firewall rules and hierarchical firewall policies apply only to workloads that run in Google Cloud.
-The other controls discussed earlier apply to both Anthos GKE and GKE on-prem.
+The other controls discussed earlier apply to both Anthos clusters and Anthos clusters on VMware.

 To integrate the controls discussed in this guide, map out their scope and the stage at which they need to be configured, as described in the steps that follow.